catalyst/silverstripe-cloudflare/README.md

 A. If the Cloudflare administration panel isn't loading correctly, a quick `?flush=1` will resolve this issue.

 Q. **The SS Cloudflare footer always says "Zone ID: UNABLE TO DETECT".**
-A. This module dynamically retrieves your Zone ID by using the domain you have accessed the website with.
+A. This module dynamically retrieves your Zone ID by using the domain you have accessed the website with, unless you have configured it to bypass this.
 Ensure this domain is correctly registered under your Cloudflare account.
 If the issue persists, please open a ticket in our issue tracker and provide as much information you can.

 ## Bugs / Issues